-- In addition to the obvious glass noodles and chickpeas, I try to aim for at minimum four fresh additives every time.
+- In addition to the obvious glass noodles and chickpeas, I try to aim for at minimum three fresh additives every time.
 Most recently, we made it with: napa cabbage, red cabbage, bean sprouts, and green onions!

 - If you can’t find those glass-like noodles, any kind of thin rice noodle will work.